subhamoymahajan/in-silico-microscopy/README.md

 * `psf_type`: (int).
 Default value is 0 is for Gandy PSF (Circular symmetry and depth-invariant).
 Value of 1 is for Gibson-Lanni and Modified-Gandy (Circular symmetry and depth-variant).

 # Contributors
-1. Subhamoy Mahajan, PhD student, Mechanical Engineering, University of Alberta, Edmonton, Canada (will graduate by Sep, 2021)
+1. Subhamoy Mahajan, PhD student, Mechanical Engineering, University of Alberta, Edmonton, Canada
 2. Tian Tang, Professor, Mechanical Engineering, University of Alberta, Edmonton, Canada

 # Funding Sources